Tom Lembong

-Thomas Trikasih Lembong (born 4 March 1971), better known as Tom Lembong, is an Indonesian politician.
-Since 27 July 2016, he has been Head of Indonesia's Investment Coordinating Board (Badan Koordinasi Penanaman Modal)..
+Thomas Trikasih Lembong (born 4 March 1971) is an Indonesian politician.
+Since 27 July 2016, he has been Head of Indonesia's Investment Coordinating Board (Badan Koordinasi Penanaman Modal).
 He formerly served as Minister of Trade of Indonesia from 12 August 2015 to 27 July 2016.

-Career
+Finance career

 Main positions held by Thomas Lembong before becoming Head of the Investment Coordinating Board include the following: